iobis/mpaeu_sdm/README.md

 ## Updates

 You can check updates on the project [here](NEWS.md), including changes in the code that may be accounted for when replicating the results.

+## Support

+Grant Agreement 101059988 – MPA Europe | MPA Europe project has been approved under HORIZON-CL6-2021-BIODIV-01-12 — Improved science based maritime spatial planning and identification of marine protected areas.

+Co-funded by the European Union.
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or UK Research and Innovation.
+Neither the European Union nor the granting authority can be held responsible for them.